hugoocoto/vicel/README.md

 identifiers are one or more alpha followed by one or more numbers.
 FE: `= C2 + 8.5`

 > [!CAUTION]
-> It's not usable for now.
-(Well, if you need more than a sum)
+> It's kinda usable for now.